BGMloop/sos-chatbot.github.io/README-tools.md

 **Examples:**
 ```
-Search Wikipedia for quantum computing
+Search Wikipedia for information about black holes
 ```
 ```
-What does Wikipedia say about climate change?
+What does Wikipedia say about the history of the internet?
 ```
 ```
-Look up 'artificial intelligence' on Wikipedia
+Look up "renewable energy" on Wikipedia
 ```

 ### 3. Google Books

-Search for books and get details like authors, publish dates, and summaries.
+Search for books and get author, publication and summary information.

 **Examples:**
 ```
-Find books by Yuval Noah Harari
+Find books about machine learning
 ```
 ```
-Search for the book 'Dune' by Frank Herbert
+Search for books by Neil Gaiman
 ```
 ```
-Get information about The Great Gatsby
+Tell me about the book "1984" by George Orwell
 ```

 ### 4. Math Calculator

-Solve mathematical calculations with precision using WolframAlpha.
+Solve mathematical calculations, equations, and more.

 **Examples:**
 ```
-Calculate 15% of 230
+Calculate (145 * 38) / 12
 ```
 ```
-Solve the equation x^2 + 5x + 6 = 0
+Solve the equation 3x^2 - 12x + 9 = 0
 ```
 ```
-What is the derivative of sin(2x)?
+Convert 128 pounds to kilograms
 ```

 ### 5. Currency Exchange